jakebontune/jquery-tata/README.md

 	distRight: 40
 });</pre>

-There's a more advanced and customizable version Tata being built with bootstrap 3 in mind.
+There's a more advanced and customizable version of Tata being built with bootstrap 3 in mind.
 So check back for updates.

 ###License
 ***
 Tata is open source under the MIT license.
-Enjoy.
+Enjoy!
 ***
 Copyright &copy; 2013.
 Joseph Ayo-Vaughan.